Andrew College — Admission Snapshot 2026

 Equally Competitive Schools

 These schools have the same range of average SAT or ACT scores as Andrew College.
-If your SAT or ACT score are competitive for Andrew College, you'll be competitive for these schools also.
+If your SAT or ACT score is competitive, you'll be competitive for these schools also.

 | School | Location | SAT | ACT |